plone/training/gatsby/buildingsourceplugins.rst

 =======================

 In the previous section on source plugins we already covered what they are and how to use them.
-We will be going a bit in-depth here to understand how they work internally and how to get onto building one.
+Now we will be going a bit in-depth here to understand how they work internally and how to get onto building one.

 Our final goal is to build a GatsbyJS source plugin that can query all the data from a Plone site which has `plone.restapi <https://plonerestapi.readthedocs.io/en/latest/introduction.html>`_ configured.
 Then this can be used to generate a static site from a Plone site, containing pages, structure and all content.